Toba4366/CS160Project_DangDishes/README.md

 # 🍽️ Dish It Out!

-A modern cooking assistant application built with React, TypeScript, and Vite.
+A modern cooking assistant application built with React, JavaScript, and Vite.
 Dish It Out! helps you cook efficiently with optimized timelines, ingredient management, and step-by-step guidance.

 ## Overview